 We knew nothing about Mai Chau before we travelled here.
 I hadn’t read any blogs nor watched any vlogs.
 I expected it to be a sleepy little Vietnamese village with a few cows and lots of roosters.
 Somewhere where I could spend a few days unwinding after being in Hanoi.

 - Almost every single stilt house in the villages surrounding Mai Chau have tourist shops attached to them.
 These shops sell anything from the usual elephant printed trousers that I’ve seen since Sri Lanka, to weapons.
 Yes, weapons.
-If like my 16-year-old son, you are a weapon fanatic then you are going to love Mai Chau.
+If like my 16-year-old son, you are a weapon fanatic or if you are just always on the lookout for authentic gifts, then you are going to love Mai Chau.
 There are some lovely artworks on sale and of course, the famous traditional style textiles.
 Nobody hassles you to buy anything.
 It’s all very low key.

 - Meals at the homestays seem to be the same all over the village.
 100,000 VND per person.
-Check your exchange rate here.
 For that, you get a mixture of small homecooked dishes.
 We stayed at a traditional homestay.
 The food was lovely and tasty and you could help yourself to beer from the fridge.
 (15,000 VND).

 - There is an ATM, but annoyingly, like a lot of ATMs in Vietnam, it will only give you a maximum of two million VND.
 Get your money from the Shinhan Bank ATM in Le Thai To Street in Hanoi.
 (It’s opposite the Ho Hoan Kien Lake).
 You can get three million out, and the service charge is the lowest we’ve seen in Vietnam.